wvchallenges/se-challenge-expenses/README.markdown

 Send your submission to [dev.careers@waveapps.com](dev.careers@waveapps.com).
 Feel free to email [dev.careers@waveapps.com](dev.careers@waveapps.com) if you have any questions.

 ## Submission Instructions
 1. Fork this project on github.
-You will need to create an account if you don't already have one
+You will need to create an account if you don't already have one.
-1. Complete the project as described below within your fork
+1. Complete the project as described below within your fork.
 1. Push all of your changes to your fork on github and submit a pull request.
 1. You should also email [dev.careers@waveapps.com](dev.careers@waveapps.com) and your recruiter to let them know you have submitted a solution.
-Make sure to include your github username in your email (so we can match applicants with pull requests).
+Make sure to include your github username in your email (so we can match applicants with pull requests.)

 ## Alternate Submission Instructions (if you don't want to publicize completing the challenge)
-1. Clone the repository
+1. Clone the repository.
-1. Complete your project as described below within your local repository
+1. Complete your project as described below within your local repository.
 1. Email a patch file to [dev.careers@waveapps.com](dev.careers@waveapps.com)

 ## Project Description